Skip to content

 The HSM has a system for automatically replicating operations between HSMs, working as a distributed database, where all HSMs participating in the replication maintain a unified view of the database, including keys and user partitions.

 The mechanism works in an entirely distributed and decentralized way in multi-master mode, i.e. there is no fixed differentiation of roles or attributes between the HSMs.
-All replication takes place transparently for the application; once the HSMs have been configured, no action on the part of the developer or HSM operator is required.
+All replication takes place transparently for the application; once the HSMs have been configured, no action on the part of the developer or HSM operator is necessary.
 There are also no configuration files or controls outside the HSM, since all the information to operate replication is in the HSM itself.

 The HSMs participating in the replication scheme are called Nodes and the set of HSMs communicating to maintain the replicated database is called the Replication Domain (or pool).